pdfcrowd/pdfcrowd-python3/README.md

 # Pdfcrowd HTML to PDF API client

-The Pdfcrowd API lets you easily create PDF from web pages or raw HTML code in your Python3 applications.
+The Pdfcrowd API lets you easily create PDF from web pages or raw HTML code in your Python 3.x applications.

 To use the API, you need and an account on [http://pdfcrowd.com](https://pdfcrowd.com), if you don't have one you can sign